Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1989, Audiomat

-And I fall out of my chair...
+And I fell out of my chair...

-It never ended...
+It has never ended...

 Audiomat Prélude